I understand the meaning of quality time but even still I know that at times you must make a purposeful effort — but it’s always worth it!

 As a result of this experience and her quote, I have embarked upon a mission to make people more aware of the value of quality time.
 Generally, it is only possible when you block out the time, because engaged people, like us, are busy!
 If a friend hasn’t reached out lately, leaving you feeling slighted, don’t take it personally, it’s always best to take the high road and make the first move!

 It’s particularly important to block out quality time with the people who matter most in your life.
 Recently, my niece and her husband of 15 years came to visit Chicago and we had planned for about a month to set aside time to spend together.
+Spending time together in this intentional way really emphasized how important it is to make room in our busy lives for those we care about.
 We did this when she visited about five years ago and it was the first time in almost 40 years we had set aside time for one another.
 But in just one hour of quality time, my niece, her son and I all became so close and we have been able to maintain that for the last few years.
 It really is truly special.
 This is the true meaning of quality time!
+Intentional partner quality time, like this, can truly strengthen relationships and deepen emotional bonds.

 Now, this time around, because I was able to give my undivided attention, I was able to get to know the wonderful man that is her husband.
 I’m so grateful for that opportunity!
 This all happened because we prioritized “blocking out the time.”

+Most people struggle to find enough time for family, often juggling busy schedules and competing priorities.
 As you are visiting this wonderful site, I want to take a moment to emphasize the importance of spending quality time with your grandchildren.
 They are our future, and time is precious — please don’t miss those opportunities!
 One-on-one time with your grandchildren, giving them your undivided attention, could be the most valuable time you ever spend.
+If you don’t make this time, your loved ones may feel neglected and unimportant.

 Being a “grand aunt,” not a grandmother, I embody this philosophy for myself as well.
 Last year I made a commitment to block out the time for my grand nieces and nephews and spend quality time.
 I generally just see them at family gatherings with a quick hug and on to the next.
 I wanted to get to know them better, create a deeper bond and lasting memories.
+Enjoying hobbies together, like baking or playing games, has helped us create special moments that we all cherish.
+Finding a shared hobby with family members can be a wonderful way to connect and strengthen relationships.
 And you know what’s so exciting?
 In the process, not only do we have a great time, we also learn from each other.
 That is another value of quality time.
 Family reunions and gatherings are wonderful, but it’s that one-on-one time that really allows you to get to know a person.
+Quality time can also be spent during other activities, such as running errands or taking walks, not just at traditional gatherings.

 As a teacher for over 50 years, I’m going to give you two assignments.
 One is to think of a time in your life when you blocked out time to get to know someone better, and it made a huge difference in that relationship.
 The second is to think of the meaningful people in your life and choose someone – or even a pair/couple – for whom you want to block out quality time for and get to know better.
 A quiet meal tends to serve well for these engagements and time spent together.